samkcarlile/td/README.md

 ---

+## Install

+*You must have Go installed to build td.
+Make `install.sh` executable and run it.

 ## Getting Started
 The first time you run `td`, it displays and creates a default list named *todo*.
 This list becomes the active list by default.